wilson323/zker/docs/nats-eventbus-integration-guide-en.md

 ## Overview

-This document provides a comprehensive guide for integrating NATS as an EventBus in Coze Studio, including architecture design, implementation details, configuration instructions, and usage guidelines.
+This document provides a comprehensive guide for integrating NATS as an EventBus in zker, including architecture design, implementation details, configuration instructions, and usage guidelines.

 ## Integration Background

 ### Why Choose NATS?

-In Coze Studio's architecture, EventBus plays a critical role in asynchronous message delivery, including workflow execution, Agent communication, data processing pipelines, and other core functions.
-NATS, as a lightweight and high-performance messaging system, brings the following core advantages to Coze Studio:
+In zker's architecture, EventBus plays a critical role in asynchronous message delivery, including workflow execution, Agent communication, data processing pipelines, and other core functions.
+NATS, as a lightweight and high-performance messaging system, brings the following core advantages to zker:

 1. **Lightweight**: NATS has minimal resource footprint and simple deployment architecture, perfect for cloud-native environments
-2. **High Performance**: Provides low-latency, high-throughput messaging that can support Coze Studio's large-scale concurrent Agent execution
+2. **High Performance**: Provides low-latency, high-throughput messaging that can support zker's large-scale concurrent Agent execution
 3. **Simplicity**: Clean and intuitive API that reduces development and maintenance costs
 4. **JetStream Support**: Provides message persistence, replay, and stream processing capabilities through JetStream
 5. **Cloud Native**: Native support for Kubernetes, easy to deploy and manage in containerized environments